Want a new guitar amp that’s suitable for heavy riffing, and high gain lead tones?

 My review of the “Marshall DSL40C Combo Amplifier” (pictured above):

-Here, we have a 2 channel combo amplifier with a shared EQ, and onboard digital reverb.
+The Marshall DSL40 is a 2 channel combo amplifier with a shared EQ, and onboard digital reverb.

 We’ve got a classic gain channel up first.
 This has two modes – clean and crunch.
 The first will take you from clean to Plexi style tones, the other will give you JCM800 style crunch (not exactly those tones, of course).